 As I listened, my heart shattered.
-I wondered what he had been exposed to that would crack open up such a horrible world in his mind.
-When I asked, his reply was one word: YouTube.
+I wondered what would crack open up such a horrible world in his mind.
+When I asked, he replied with one word: YouTube.

-He told me that because he had internet access at a young age, and because no one monitored what he did online, he had stumbled across various comedy and animated video series and internet personalities and productions.
+He told me that he had internet access at a young age, and no one monitored what he did online.
+He stumbled across various comedy and animated video series and internet personalities and productions.
 Some of the most prominent were Game Grumps, Cyanide & Happiness, Markiplier, PewDiePie, Funhaus, and Rooster Teeth.

 The characters portrayed in these videos are funny; they play video games and are interested in the same kinds of pop culture that my friend was.
 But they take these topics and twist them with disturbing jokes, destructive comments, and tons of disgusting innuendo.